-As any fan will tell you, the timeline of the Kingdom Hearts games is murky – both chronologically, and in terms of release dates.
+Whether you’re a newbie or a long-time fan, the timeline of the Kingdom Hearts games is murky – both chronologically, and in terms of release dates.
 With so many games spread across multiple regions, versions, packages, consoles, and more, it can be difficult to know where to begin, or which order to play them in.
-But don’t be afraid, future keyblade master, we’re here to help.
-With our list of all Kingdom Hearts games in order, you can get the gist of where each title falls in the series, what role they play in the overall plot, and which ones to play first.
+Luckily, with our list of all Kingdom Hearts games in order, you can get the gist of where each title falls in the series, what role they play in the overall plot, and which ones to play first.

 Of course, regardless of what order you play them KH games in, smacking heartless with your Kingdom Hearts keyblades and swinging from the trees with Kingdom Heatys characters like Tarzan is just as enjoyable without the context.